 Over the past three years, ABSOLUTE. has graduated from a key figure of London’s underground LGBTQ+ club scene to a DJ, producer, and live artist in the spotlight of international electronic music.

-Once he was old enough to go out, McGinley hit up his hometown of Torquay, Devon, which was home to clubs such as Monastery, a converted church on the riviera that played techno, hard house, trance, and hardcore.
+Once he was old enough to go out, McGinley hit up his hometown of Torquay, Devon, which was home to clubs Monastery, a converted church on the riviera that played hard house, techno, trance, and hardcore.
 He began promoting his own nights around town too, before moving to London and putting on queer parties in the capital.
-His first, Super Electric Party Machine, was established with nightlife icon Larry Tee, and ran every week at the since-shuttered East Bloc venue.
-“It became a hotspot for club kids, drag queens and a colourful East London fashion crowd,” McGinley says.
+His first, Super Electric Party Machine, was established with nightlife icon Larry Tee, and ran every week at the since shuttered East Bloc venue.
+“It became a hotspot for club kids and drag queens, a really colourful East London crowd,” McGinley says.
 “When you’re there every single week, you meet so many people.
-And you learn from playing all set times to a regular crowd.
-It definitely evolved my DJ skills.”
+And you learn from playing to a crowd all the time.
+It definitely upped my DJ skills.”

-Following the release of Wonderland, McGinley hopes to continue his activismaround issues like climate, racial, and LGBTQ+ justice.
+Following the release of the mixtape, McGinley hopes to continue his activism around issues like climate, racial, and LGBTQ+ justice.
 After attending the first Extinction Rebellion action in London, McGinley wrote a track, “Rave Against the Machine”, that sampled a speech by Greta Thunberg.
 XR later invited him to programme the music line-up of their International Rebellion at Trafalgar Square, while at Glastonbury, he played at Greenpeace’s Rave Tree.
-He’d originally planned an event series with respected UK promoters LWE and Boomtown under the Rave Against the Machine banner but Covid has put a pause on that for now.
+He’d originally planned an event series with LWE and Boomtown under the Rave Against the Machine banner prior to lockdown setting in.

-After years behind the decks, the Mixtape project marks the launch of the first ABSOLUTE. headline live show at Islington Assembly.
-Before the pandemic, McGinley was set to tour live with dance music legends 808 State, and over the summer performed a set for Radio 1’s virtual Ibiza weekend as his first actual live gig.
+After years behind the decks, there are also plans to launch an ABSOLUTE. live show once clubs reopen, with his debut show locked for June 19th in partnership with Percolate.
+Before the pandemic, McGinley was set to tour with dance music legends 808 State, and over the summer performed a live set for Radio 1’s virtual Ibiza weekend.
 “As a DJ, I’m very energetic, and I want my live show to bring that energy,” he says.
-“My live set is a way for me to still enjoy the moment together and bring the energy that I’m so used to bringing, and that people are used to seeing, but in a way that I can perform just my own music, as that’s what I’m most excited to share.”
+“My live set is a way for me to still enjoy the moment and bring the energy that I’m so used to bringing, and that people are used to seeing, but in a way I can still perform music.”